nissampa/sonic-mgmt_dpu_test/docs/testplan/DPU-test-plan.md

 ```
 #### Pass/Fail Criteria
- * Verfiy that the output is showing only errors related to given option.
+ * Verify that the output is showing only errors related to given option.

 ### 1.14 Check memory on Host